Where is the Tatiara Prescribed Wells area?

 The current Water Allocation Plan (WAP) for the Tatiara Prescribed Wells Area was adopted on 7 June 2010 with amendments made in 2012, 2014 and 2015.

 Since its adoption in 2010 the Tatiara WAP has been amended three times, find out more about the changes.

 A review of the WAP is required within 10 years of adoption.
-This review commenced in early 2017 and is currently underway with a draft revised Tatiara Water Allocation Plan planned to be released for public consultation in July 2020.
+This review commenced in early 2017 and is currently underway with a draft revised Tatiara Water Allocation Plan planned to be released for public consultation in early 2021.
 Find out more about the review process.

 Why have a WAP?

 The WAP aims to protect the resource for all water users, now and into the future and provide greater certainty for water users.

 The current Tatiara WAP was developed in close consultation with the community and used the best available science and research.
 The plan includes:

 - policy for the volumetric conversion of existing area-based (haIE) allocations and the recalculation, where eligible, of existing volumetric licences